dmd-program/dmd-100/projects/narrative_project_social_design_option.md

 ## Brief:

-In this project, you will go through a design thinking process that will help you generate ideas to make for a hypertext narrative.
-In your story, you will imagine a better future world for the year 2045.
+In this project, you will create a hypertext story.
+A hypertext story is one that is told through a series of hyperlinks.
+You will go through a design thinking process that will help you generate ideas, .
+In your story, you will imagine a better future world for the year 2045, and create a

 ## Tools
 - Pencil